Everyone has different needs, and different reasons for going down the EV path.

 Governments are now purchasing new EVs for their fleets, and these will find their way through to the used market over the next few years.

-Used EVs, only a couple of years old, with relatively low kms, can be found for $10,000 to $15,000 less than their new price, with over 5 years factory warranty remaining for both vehicle and battery.
+Used EVs, only one or two years old, with relatively low kms, can be found for $10,000 to $15,000 less than their new price, with over 5 years factory warranty remaining for both vehicle and battery.
 Often, after testing the EV waters, the vendor has updated to a newer EV simply for a model with a larger battery and newer tech stuff.
 Or maybe they have picked up a leased vehicle through their employment.
 Their used car is virtually a new car, in terms of finish and performance.

 Also be mindful of the fact that the resale value of your current petrol-powered vehicle is going to decrease once the price of used EVs drops down into the price range of used petrol-powered vehicles.
 I expect that there will be some real ICEV (internal combustion engine vehicle) bargains in the not-too-distant future for those not upgrading to an EV.